 Take tours and get involved in fun activities

 Making the most out of your time is key, especially if you’re only going to spend a small number of days in each destination.
-To make sure you’re are taking full advantage of every single minute of your stay in Greece, we suggest you plan a few tours both in Athens and in the islands of your choice.
+To make sure you’re are taking full advantage of every single minute of your stay in Greece, we suggest you plan a few romantic things to do in Greece; both in Athens and in the islands of your choice.

 From sightseeing to culinary and walking adventures, there is a tour for everyone!
 You can indulge in an Athens food tour, a tour around Acropolis or even an Athens Riviera sailing cruise completely hassle-free!
 What’s more, if you’re up for some fun and creative times, it is worth booking a Greek cooking class or a Greek dance lesson, so you can learn how to cook and dance like a local!

 If you’re a wine lover, you can’t miss an Athens wine-tasting tour that will help you discover Greece’s local varieties wine varieties.
 From exploring Acropolis secrets to catching the sunset in Santorini and taking a selfie in Naxos Venetian castle, choosing to engage in tours and activities will enhance your honeymoon experience, helping you connect with Greece on a deeper level and experience its customs, traditions, dishes, and landscapes first-hand.

 Beware of the best time to visit Greece